joshuawozny/CS-300/README.md

 This assignment is designed to explore hash tables, we will implement a hash table using a vector of LinkedLists to hold a collection of bids loaded from a CSV file.
 Refelction and Pseudocode [here](https://github.com/joshuawozny/CS-300/tree/main/Documents).

 ## Assignment Four: [BinarySearchTrees](https://github.com/joshuawozny/CS-300/tree/main/BinarySearchTree/BinarySearchTree)
-This assignment is designed to explore binary seacrh trees, we will implement a binary search tree using a node structure to hold bids loaded from a CSV file.
-Refelction and Pseudocode [here](https://github.com/joshuawozny/CS-300/tree/main/Documents).
+This assignment is designed to explore binary search trees, we will implement a binary search tree using a node structure to hold bids loaded from a CSV file.
+Reflection and Pseudocode [here](https://github.com/joshuawozny/CS-300/tree/main/Documents).
 <hr>

 ## Milestone One: [Course Objects with vectors](https://github.com/joshuawozny/CS-300/tree/main/Documents)